Typing Tournament - The Levels Screens

 • Typing Tournament - Reporting

-The reports relating to each student’s activity within Typing Tournament Online are accessed from the Tools & Reports screen.
-(NB These reports cannot be accessed from the EdAlive Central School Management or Parent Management screens.)
-Access Typing ...
+Access Typing Tournament Tools & Reports The reports relating to each Student’s activity within Typing Tournament are accessed from the Tools & Reports screen.
+NB These reports cannot be accessed from the EdAlive Central School Management screens.
+To ...

 Download the PDF Guide